 What Makes DBT Unique?

-DBT does take elements from other cognitive-behavioral therapies.
-However, it is unique in that it is an emotion-focused treatment.
+Dialectical Behavior Therapy vs CBT; DBT does take elements from other cognitive-behavioral therapies.
+However, it is unique in dbt focuses emotion-focused treatment.
 One of the main goals of DBT is to improve a patient’s quality of life by helping them regulate emotions and decrease actions that are tied to dysregulated emotions.

 The dialectical philosophy also makes DBT unique from other CBT treatments.
 In this philosophy, reality consists of opposing forces in tension, and each force is incomplete on its own.
-In DBT, focusing only on change did not work as it was an incomplete approach.
+In Dialectical vs cognitive behavioral therapy, focusing only on change did not work as it was an incomplete approach.
 However, focusing only on acceptance is an incomplete intervention as the patient does need to experience some behavioral changes.
 In DBT, there is movement and flow with the therapist varying their style.
 Skills such as mindfulness and radical acceptance are taught in DBT.

 DBT for Substance Use Disorder Treatment